xiaoshuangLi/create-react-file/README.md

   console.log(Comp); // { default: class Comp { ... } }
 ```

+## For sass awesome ability

+If you're interested in Sass.You should read [this](https://gist.github.com/jslegers/9805919) something diffenent and awesome.

 ## Simply command-line

 Little tip with [oh my zsh](http://ohmyz.sh).